lemppu/openrw/rwgame/config/README.md

-Configuration uses Boost::program-options for parsing, but is independent of other components in RWGame and other modules of OpenRW except RWCore from where it loads the debug component from.
+Configuration uses Boost::program-options for parsing, but is independent of other components in RWGame and other modules of OpenRW except RWCore from where it loads the debug and platform components.

 ## Configuration options